2 jailed after allegedly robbing Henderson students

 An adult male suspect was identified as 19-year-old Daveon Samuels, Pena said.

-Both will face robbery charges, but Pena said it wasn’t immediately clear if weapons charges would be added.
-The investigation is continuing.
+Both will face robbery charges, but Pena said it wasn’t clear if weapons charges would be added.

 The stolen property was recovered and returned, he said.